Beau Wirick

-Beau Wirick (/ˈwaɪrɪk/ WYE-rik, born April 30, 1986) is an American actor known best known for playing Sean Donahue on the ABC sitcom The Middle.
+Beau Wirick (/ˈwaɪrɪk/ WYE-rik, born April 30, 1986) is an American actor best known for playing Sean Donahue on the ABC sitcom The Middle.

 Career

 Wirick has appeared in roles on 7th Heaven, Arrested Development, NCIS, The Office, Drake & Josh and Jack & Bobby.
 In 2004, he portrayed Julian Crane in a flashback sequence on the daytime drama Passions.

 Personal life

 In 2018, Wirick married his The Middle costar Daniela Bobadilla.